Michael Morgan (conductor): Career

 In 1979 he became apprentice conductor for the Buffalo Philharmonic.
 In 1980, he won first prize in the Hans Swarovsky International Conductors Competition in Vienna, Austria and became Assistant Conductor of the Saint Louis Symphony Orchestra, under Leonard Slatkin.
 His operatic debut was in 1982 at the Vienna State Opera in Mozart's The Abduction from the Seraglio.
 In 1986, Georg Solti chose him to become the assistant conductor of the Chicago Symphony Orchestra, a position he held for five years under both Solti and Daniel Barenboim.

 He became music director of the Oakland Symphony (formerly Oakland East Bay Symphony) in 1991.
 He served as artistic director of the Oakland Youth Orchestra, music director of the Sacramento Philharmonic Orchestra, and artistic director of Festival Opera in Walnut Creek, California.
 He also taught the graduate conducting course at the San Francisco Conservatory of Music.
 In 2002 and 2003 he taught conducting at the Tanglewood Music Center and led conducting workshops around the country.
 He taught a conducting workshop in Winnipeg, Canada and returned to South America as a guest conductor.
 As stage director he led productions of Bernstein's Mass at the Oakland East Bay Symphony, and a modern staging of Mozart's Don Giovanni at Festival Opera.
 As a chamber musician (piano) he appeared on the Chamber Music Alive series in Sacramento as well as occasional appearances in the Bay Area.
 As a guest conductor he appeared with most of America's major orchestras including the New York Philharmonic, New York City Opera, St. Louis Opera Theater, the San Francisco Symphony, San Francisco Ballet, and Washington National Opera.
 In 2012, he was named music director of the Bear Valley Music Festival.
+Maestro Morgan's final public performances were with the Bear Valley Festival Orchestra on August 1, 2021.